If Jon Gruden turned down Colts, Andrew Luck, why would he ever return to coaching?

 The Colts might not be one of the two or three most plum jobs in the NFL, but it has some terrific allures.
 The most attractive element of the job right now might be the chance to coach Andrew Luck in his prime.
 Gruden passed on that.
 What would it take, then, to get him to change his mind?

 If you want to argue that Luck is overhyped, that’s your prerogative.
-But every since “Spider 2 Y Banana,” it has been clear that Gruden loves Luck.
-Almost one year ago to the day, The MMQB’s Peter King wrote that Gruden was willing to listen in earnest to a job offer to coach the Colts and Luck, and we have no reason to doubt the veracity of that report.
+But ever since “Spider 2 Y Banana” became a thing, it has been clear that Gruden loves Luck.
+Almost one year ago to the day, the MMQB’s Peter King wrote that Gruden was willing to listen in earnest to a job offer to coach the Colts and Luck, and we have no reason to doubt the veracity of that report.
 Gruden might wax poetic about most quarterbacks — or at least not say much bad about them — on broadcasts, but it’s hard not to notice that he adores Luck as a player.

 Let’s go ahead and assume that Gruden’s NFL coaching career is finished.
 If he does somehow take a job down the road, we can act surprised.